vis-kid/octopress_drafts_previewer/source/_posts/2015-07-05-bourbon-mixins.markdown

 @include transition (background-color 2.0s $ease-in-sine, height 1.0s $ease-out-cubic);
 ```

 ##

 To fine-tune transitional behaviour, there are a number of very convenient Sass variables from Bourbon for various **timing-functions** at your disposal:

 {% img /images/bourbon-mixins/timing-functions.gif %}

 ##

 + ## <a name='font-face'></a>font-face mixin

 As we know, typography is an essential piece of the puzzle of designing high quality projects for the web.
 As a kind of atomic structure it guides so many design decisions and can influence the perception of the user in a multitude of ways.

 **@font-face** allows designers to **customize type** an incredible amount by providing users with custom fonts which they might not have installed on their machines.

 In the past I went to [fontsquirrel](http://fontsquirrel.com), which is awesome btw, used the **webfont generator** and pasted a lot of CSS like this into my stylesheets.
-Those days are gone.

 ``` scss styles generated by webfont generator pasted into a classic CSS stylesheet
 @font-face {